Inequality of Opportunity and Income Redistribution: Main Results

 In contrast, under lucky opportunities, there is a concave relationship between the multiplier difference and the likelihood that the best performer lost (Figure \ref{fig:signals}, Panel B).
 When multipliers are equal, the best performer never loses.
 However, even a small increase in the multiplier difference leads to a steep rise in the probability of the best performer losing.
 For example, increasing the multiplier difference from 0 to 0.5 increases the likelihood of the best performer losing from 0 to about 20 percent.
-As the multiplier difference becomes sufficiently large, the best performer lost whenever they did not receive the high multiplier, which occurred half of the time.
+As the multiplier difference becomes sufficiently large, the best performer lost whenever they did not receive the high multiplier.

 Taken together, the combination of how redistribution responds to the environmental features and how these features relate to the probability that the best performer lost explains why spectators underreact under unequal opportunities.
 Under lucky outcomes, the coin-flip probability and the likelihood that the best performer lost are linearly related (Figure \ref{fig:signals}, Panel A).
 As a result, the relationship between redistribution and the coin-flip probability (Figure \ref{fig:red_signals}, Panel A) exactly mirrors the relationship between redistribution and the probability that the best performer lost (Figure \ref{fig:redist-pi}, blue line).